-WRIT 1122 I fulfills the same course goals and contains the same course features as WRIT 1122, but it also offers the following enhancements:
+WRIT 1122 I fulfilled the same course goals and contains the same course features as WRIT 1122, but it also offered the following enhancements:

-- WRIT 1122 I meets three days a week, including a Friday session (MWF or TRF). - Two or three Writing Fellows, drawn from consultants at the University Writing Center were embedded in each section of WRIT 1122 I.

-The responsibilities, work expectations, and compensation for University Writing Center Fellows and WRIT 1122 I instructors were as follows: Instructors:

-- created and led a training workshop for WC Fellows in December. - received additional compensation for teaching these sections.
-They attended some, but not all, Friday class sessions. - created their own syllabi and assignments and conducted all of the evaluations and grading of student work.

-University Writing Center Fellows:

-- Attended the December training workshop. - Attended three or four hours of the course each week, working individually with the students or with small groups of students. - Worked up to 45 hours for the quarter, including in-class time and outside professional development and training. - Continued to work additional shifts in the WC as Consultants, but due to possible conflicts, were asked to not work with WRIT 1122 I students who came to the WC.
+- 1. WRIT 1122 I met three days a week, including a Friday session (MWF or TRF).
+Two or three Writing Fellows, drawn from consultants at the University Writing Center were embedded in each section of WRIT 1122 I. The responsibilities, work expectations, and compensation for University Writing Center Fellows and WRIT 1122 I instructors were as follows: - 2.
+Instructors: created and led a training workshop for WC Fellows in December; received additional compensation for teaching these sections.
+They attended some, but not all, Friday class sessions; - 3.
+University Writing Center Fellows: attended the December training workshop; Attended three or four hours of the course each week, working individually with the students or with small groups of students; Worked up to 45 hours for the quarter, including in-class time and outside professional development and training; Continued to work additional shifts in the WC as Consultants, but due to possible conflicts, were asked to not work with WRIT 1122 I students who came to the WC.